R0NC0L4/TurtlebotConveyor/README.md

 The second letter after the underscore can be R = REAR or F = FRONT.

-Another thing you have to configure is the baud rate of the servo (1 Mbps).
+Another thing we have to configure is the baud rate of the servo (1 Mbps).

 ## Configuration's step

-First, you must install the Arduino IDE and the OpenCR board by following this [guide](https://emanual.robotis.com/docs/en/parts/controller/opencr10/).
+First, install the Arduino IDE and the OpenCR board by following this [guide](https://emanual.robotis.com/docs/en/parts/controller/opencr10/).

 > Useful chapters
 >